 - All messages can be viewed in real-time.

-- Enables you to respond to emails, whatsapp and reviews in addition to social media
+- Enables you to respond to Whatsapp and reviews in addition to social media.

-- Can reply to email, whatsapp and reviews in addition to social media
+- Can reply to Whatsapp and reviews in addition to social media.

 Con’s of Juphy:

 - Is not an all-in-one social media management platform.
 Juphy solely focuses on one thing: social media customer service, and does it better than any other tool on the market.

 - Juphy’s mobile app is still at the public BETA stage.